githubtraining/managing-merge-conflicts/responses/00_more-conflicts-3.md

 1. Merge `master` into the `add-experience` branch by clicking **Current branch**, and selecting **Choose a branch to merge into update-config**.
 1. Select the `master` branch, and click **Merge master into update-config**.
 1. You'll be prompted about the merge conflict, and asked if you'd like to resolve it in your default editor.
 Click the button to open the file in your default editor.
-1. This file has some extra merge commit markers.
-Select the Interests you would like to list.
-Remove the others and all the extra conflict markers.
+1. Remove the conflict markers and pick your desired content.
 1. Save and close the file.
 1. Back in GitHub Desktop, click **Commit merge**.
 1. Push your changes back to the remote by clicking **Push origin**.
 {% else %}
 1. Click **Resolve conflicts**.
 1. On the left, you will notice two files listed: `_data/experience.yml` and `_data/interests.yml`.
 Let's start with `experience.yml`.
-1. Notice there are two distinct sets of conflict markers.
-This is because multiple sections of the file were modified on both branches.
-Git identified the two changes within the file as two separate conflicts.
+1. Remove the conflict markers and pick your desired content.
 1. With the merge conflicts resolved and the markers removed in the `experience.yml` file, click **Mark as resolved**.
 1. GitHub will present the next file with conflicts, `interests.yml`.
-1. This file has some extra merge commit markers.
-Select the Interests you would like to list.
-Remove the others and all the extra conflict markers.
+1. Remove the conflict markers and pick your desired content.
 1. When you are finished, click **Mark as resolved**.
 1. Click **Commit merge**.
 {% endif %}